Kelta-King/Kelta-King/README.md

 ### Hi there 👋
-I'm a software engineer specializing in website and Android app development, along with maintaining and enhancing operating services.
-I am skilled in Java, Node.js, PHP, SpringBoot, Express.js, and React.js.
+I'm a software engineer specializing in Website and Android app development, along with maintaining and enhancing operating services.
+I am skilled in Java, Spring, SpringBoot, Node.js, Express.js, PHP and React.js.
 I create seamless web experiences.
 As a full-stack developer, I work on both frontend and backend aspects, ensuring smooth functionality.

+- In Website development, I use Spring or Node.js as a backend technology and Vanilla.js or React.js for the frontend.
+For the database I'm skilled in PostgreSQL.
-In Android app development, I use React Native to craft engaging mobile experiences.
+- In Android app development, I use Kotlin and React Native to craft engaging mobile experiences.
 My expertise also extends to operating systems, where I excel in C++.

-With 6 years of programming experience and 2 years of professional work, I've built various applications, including chat apps, patient management systems, and blogging platforms.
+With 7 years of programming experience and 3 years of professional work, I've built various applications, including chat apps, patient management systems, and blogging platforms.
 Notably, I developed an online exam system accommodating 1300 simultaneous students.

 Beyond work, I enjoy playing cricket, painting, and participating in social welfare programs like cleaning gardens and teaching underprivileged children.
 Let's connect and explore the world of technology together! :smiley:.
 <!--